mayorquinmachines/retrievr/README.md

 # Retrievr

 An Amazon Alexa application to find lost items using bluetooth.

-Notes:
-To set up lambda function, you must give the lambda_basic_execution role permissions to access dynamodb table in IAM.
-In the lambda function console, you must add Alexa Skills Kit trigger and configure it with the alexa skill's id.
+It uses an xgboost model to locate the most likely place the tagged keys were last left.
+The application runs using flask, flask-ask, and ngrok.

 TODO:
-* Continue working on bluebotnet.py file
-* Add mapping of space for room detection
 * front-end interface to designate spaces